The 1912 Barber dimes have value as both numismatic coins and as silver bullion. Keep reading to learn more about these silver coins.

 The 1912 S dime is the most rare and valuable variety.
 It's worth around $4 in good condition.
 In very fine condition the value is around $12 and in extremely fine condition the value is around $32.
 In uncirculated condition the price is around $170 for coins with an MS 60 grade.
 Uncirculated coins with a grade of MS 63 can sell for around $300.

-Proof coins are available and they are valued at around $500 each in PR 63 condition.
+Proof coins with no mint mark are available and they are valued at around $500 each in PR 63 condition.
 There were only 700 proof coins minted but mostly all of them were saved by collectors so the value isn't as high as you might expect.

 The Red Book